vast-zhong/vast-zhong/README.md

-- I'm vastz, I'm a student from Shenzhen University.
+- I'm zhong guanghan, I'm a student from Shenzhen University.
 - I'm interested in CPU design and FPGA.